Philippines orders probe into vaccine, Sanofi says no deaths reported

 Last week, the Philippines’ Department of Health halted the use of the Dengvaxia vaccine after Sanofi said it must be strictly limited due to evidence it can worsen the disease in people not previously exposed to the infection.

-More than 730,000 children aged 9 and over in the Philippines have received one dose of the vaccine as part of a programme that cost 3.5 billion pesos ($69.54 million).
+More than 730,000 children aged 9 and over in the Philippines have received one dose of the vaccine as part of a program that cost 3.5 billion pesos ($69.54 million).

 The Department of Justice on Monday ordered the National Bureau of Investigation to look into “the alleged danger to public health ... and if evidence so warrants, to file appropriate charges thereon.”

-A spokesman for President Rodrigo Duterte said on Sunday the government would hold accountable those responsible for a programme that had placed thousands of lives at risk.
+A spokesman for President Rodrigo Duterte said on Sunday the government would hold accountable those responsible for a program that had placed thousands of lives at risk.

 “We will leave no stone unturned in making those responsible for this shameless public health scam which puts hundreds of thousands of young lives at risk accountable,” spokesman Harry Roque said in a statement.